top of page

 Jean-Baptiste François Xavier Cousin de Grainville (1746-1805): Le Dernier Homme (“The Last Man”)

-• In the far future, the son of the King of Europe sees in vision the last fertile woman in the world, who happens to live in Brazil.
+• In the far future, the son of the King of Europe sees in a vision the last fertile woman in the world, who happens to live in Brazil.
 He travels there in an airship and returns with her to Europe.
 Adam (yes, the original Adam) convinces the two not to prolong humanity.
 Eventually, the two main characters die, ending the human race.
 God then initiates the Rapture and other events described in the book of Revelation.

 • Le Dernier Homme is the first modern novel to depict the end of the world.